shihyuntang/mywebsite-hugo-/content/authors/admin/_index.md

   url: "https://nau.edu/astronomy-and-planetary-science"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include OC dynamics and planets around young stars.
+bio: Interested in searching for the youngest exoplanets, modeling brown dwarf's atmosphere, and studying open cluster's dynamics.

 interests:
-- IR spectra study of young stellar object/disk and possible planet formation
+- NIR spectra study of young stellar object/disk and looking for potential planet's with RV technique.
-- Atmosphere of brown dwarfs and planetary objects
+- Modeling the atmosphere of brown dwarfs and planetary objects with 1D radiactive-convective model.
-- Milky Way dynamics
 - Stellar population identification for star clusters and moving groups
 - Searching/Characterizing brown dwarfs and exoplanet